Residents interested in applying for the Research in Residency program can also take advantage the six individualized residency pathways available.

-Residents (DO, MD or MD/PhD) interested in applying for the Research in Residency program must declare their intention to have a 5-6 month continuous concentration in research by mid-January of the PL-1 year.
+Residents (DO, MD or MD/PhD) interested in applying for the Research in Residency program should declare their intention to have a 4-6 month continuous concentration in research by early spring of intern year.

-By declaring their intention, this will facilitate the scheduling of a continuous research block between years 2 and 3 (e.g. April-June of the PL-2 year and July-September of the PL-3 year).
+By declaring their intention, this will facilitate the scheduling of a continuous research block during years 2 or 3 At least 4 months of research must be planned with 3 of those months as a continuous block.
 Lesser durations of research will not be eligible for the award.

 Research proposals in the areas of basic, translational, clinical, educational, and health services/outcomes/systems improvement research are welcome.

-The Research in Residency program invites applications from residents in all the individual pathways in our pediatric residency program (research, primary care, global health, acute care, subspecialty, and hospitalist), provided that 5-6 months of continuous research is proposed.
+The Research in Residency program invites applications from residents in all the individual pathways in our pediatric residency program (research, primary care, global health, acute care, subspecialty, and hospitalist), provided that 4-6 months of research is proposed.

-By Jan 30th of the PL-2 year, residents planning a 5-6 month concentration in research must submit with the chosen mentor a four page application consisting of:
+By Dec 15th of the PL-1 or PL-2 year, residents planning a 5-6 month concentration in research must submit with the chosen mentor a four page application consisting of:

 Residents’ proposals will be reviewed by a multidisciplinary panel consisting of Cincinnati Children’s investigators with expertise in basic, translational, clinical, educational, and health services/outcomes/systems improvement research.
 All proposals will be ranked by priority score.